chavinlo/musicgen_trainer/README.md

 This is a trainer for MusicGen model.
 It's based on [this](https://github.com/chavinlo/musicgen_trainer).

+# Contributors
+- @mkualquiera and @neverix: actually got it working
+- elyxlz: help with masks

 ## STATUS: MVP

 Removing the gradient scaler, increasing the batch size and only training on conditional samples makes training work.